 There are an estimated 50,000 Americans living in Costa Rica.

-Living in Costa Rica is an incredible experience for a variety of reasons – the natural environment, the people, and the climate, to name but a few.
+Living in Costa Rica is an incredible experience for a variety of reasons, including the natural environment, the friendly locals, the healthcare and the climate, to name but a few.
 As an American expatriate living in Costa Rica though, what exactly do you need to know regarding filing US expat (and Costa Rican) taxes?

 The good news is if you are paying income tax in Costa Rica, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.